Chart Color Schemes

 Population

-Population growth drivers in Mountain Creek are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mountain Creek are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Mountain Creek's population was 12,329 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 379 people since the 2021 Census, which recorded a population of 11,950.
-The growth is inferred from ABS data showing an estimated resident population of 12,310 in June 2024 and an additional 16 validated new addresses since the Census date.
-This results in a population density ratio of 1,672 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, Mountain Creek has shown resilient growth patterns with a compound annual growth rate of 2.1%, outperforming the SA3 area.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods.
+Mountain Creek's population, as of November 2025, is approximately 12,329 people.
+This figure represents an increase of 379 individuals since the 2021 Census, which recorded a population of 11,950.
+The growth from June 2024's estimated resident population of 12,310, combined with 16 new addresses validated after the Census date, accounts for this increase.
+This results in a density ratio of 1,672 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Over the past decade, Mountain Creek has shown consistent growth, with a compound annual growth rate of 2.1%, surpassing that of its SA3 area.
+Overseas migration contributed approximately 71.0% to overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Projections indicate a decline in overall population by 211 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to increase by 235 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+Note that state projections lack age category splits; thus, proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
+By 2041, the area's population is projected to decrease by 211 persons according to this methodology.
+However, specific age cohorts are expected to grow, notably the 75-84 age group, which is projected to increase by 235 people.

 Frequently Asked Questions - Population